NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### Flux Spectra

 Given a bunch of `flux-region` objects (see above), you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute flux spectra.
-See also the [transmission/reflection spectra introduction](Introduction.md#transmissionreflection-spectra) and the [tutorial](Scheme_Tutorials/Basics.md).
+See also the [Introduction](Introduction.md#transmissionreflection-spectra) and [Tutorial/Basics](Scheme_Tutorials/Basics.md).
 The most important function is:

 **`(add-flux fcen df nfreq flux-regions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;